Montana Meth Project

 The Montana Meth Project (MMP) is a Montana-based non-profit organization founded by businessman Thomas Siebel which seeks to reduce methamphetamine use, particularly among teenagers.
-The main venture of the MMP is a saturation-level advertising campaign of television, radio, print, and Internet ads that graphically depict the negative consequences of methamphetamine use.
-Common elements are the deterioration of each teenage subject's health and living conditions, amphetamine psychosis, moral compromise, and regret.
+The organizations main approach includes television, radio, print, and internet public service announcements that graphically depict the negative consequences of methamphetamine use.
+Common elements are the deterioration of health and living conditions, amphetamine psychosis, moral compromise, and regret.
 As of 2010, the Meth Project has expanded its media campaign into seven additional states.
-As of March 13, 2013 the Meth Project, the umbrella organization of the Montana Meth Project, joined the Partnership for Drug-Free Kids in their efforts to reduce substance abuse among teens.
+In March 13, 2013, the Montana Meth Project, joined the Partnership for Drug-Free Kids.

-Effectiveness of the ads
+Efficacy

-A new study was published in the Journal of Marketing Research validating the effectiveness of the Meth Project’s advertising in deterring substance abuse.
-The study was authored by researchers at the W. P. Carey School of Business at Arizona State University.
+The ad campaign received mixed analysis on its effectiveness.
+Using data from the Youth Risk Behavior Surveys, a 2015 analysis found that "when accounting for a preexisting downward trend in meth use, [Montana Meth Project's] effects on meth use are statistically indistinguishable from zero."

-The researchers tested the effectiveness of several advertisements—including the Meth Project’s—and found that ads that relied on fear alone to convey their message did not lead to immediate changes in attitudes or behavior.
+A study was published in the Journal of Marketing Research validating the effectiveness of the Meth Project's advertising in deterring substance abuse.
+The researchers tested the effectiveness of several advertisements—including the Meth Project's—and found that ads that relied on fear alone to convey their message did not lead to immediate changes in attitudes or behavior.
 However, according to the study, the Meth Project ads that incorporated an element of “disgust,” such as rotting teeth, skin sores or infections, did compel viewers to “undertake distancing behaviors,” such as deciding not to use illegal drugs.